Wheest/onnx-cpp-load-mwe/README.md

 MWE which links the ONNX library to a basic C++ program, and allows models into be loaded and manipulated.

-The ONNX library should be installed by running:
+[The ONNX library](https://github.com/onnx/onnx) should be installed by running (and be sure to instal dependencies):

 	git clone https://github.com/onnx/onnx.git